Cozumel Car Rentals and Taxis

 2) Rental insurance is 3 times the rental rate, and you are still on the hook in case of accident.
 You do not want to deal with the remote possibility of having an accident in Mexico.
 So if you get a good conversion rate on your pesos and use taxis you will come out ahead, less the risk of driving especially if you want to enjoy yourself.

 3) Our last trip we had a taxi driver that served as our private chauffeur.
 He gave us his phone number and we would call about 30 minutes before we need the car.
 At times he would wait on us if it is a short stay or grocery shopping.
+Our chauffeur has a van that seats 12.
+If you like his name, phone number, and contact info, please drop us a line.
+Taxis are not allowed from the airport; See special article for Airport Shuttle.

 However, if you want to explore the island, discover its secluded beautiful breathtaking beaches, and have the freedom to do whatever, whenever, then you should consider rentals for a couple of days.